Beware of chasing winners

 Related article: 5 things to know before choosing a mutual fund

 When it comes to choosing investments, it’s much more important to ensure that your investments are in line with your goals and your risk tolerance because this limits your market risk and reduces the chance that you’ll be tempted to “sell low” when the markets take a downturn.

-There are a myriad of factors that contribute to a fund’s performance and the vast majority of them (market returns, economics etc.) are uncontrollable.
-This might explain why, statistically speaking, the chances of a top performing mutual fund continuing its “winning streak” for two years in a row are extremely low.
+There is a myriad of factors that contribute to a fund’s performance and the vast majority of them (market returns, economics, etc.) are uncontrollable.
+This might explain why, statistically speaking, the chances of a top-performing mutual fund continuing its “winning streak” for two years in a row are extremely low.

 Related article: Chasing performance is the biggest don’t to investing

 When you consider that the one sure-fire way to make money through investing is to “buy low and sell high”, it doesn’t make logical sense to look for investments that are already priced high in the hopes that their value continues to rise.
 The idea of “chasing winners” appeals to the emotional side of our brain because it mistakenly sees the high returns as “proof” of an upward trend but, as an investment strategy, it more often leads to disappointment and frustration than to rich rewards.

 Investing isn’t rocket science and it doesn’t have to be complicated or confusing.
 At the heart of every investment decision are your goals, your time horizon, and your risk tolerance.
 Taking each one of these into account narrows down the number of mutual funds that suit your goals.
 Keeping management fees low is your most tangible way to increase your investment returns so you can further narrow the field of suitable funds by focussing on funds with lower fees.